Studebaker Lark: Third generation (1964–1966)

-Closure of South Bend facility, December, 1963
+Closure of South Bend facility, December 1963

 Studebaker worked very hard to establish a high-performance image for the 1964 lineup, sending a number of cars to the Bonneville Salt Flats to set new production-car speed records.
 Advertisements played up the powerful R-series engines, disc brakes and the company's position that Studebakers were "different ... by design" from other American cars.

 Magazine road test reviews of the new cars were generally positive.
 One of the more-popular automotive magazines of the day even got to help build the car they would test.
 Gene Booth, the editor of Car Life magazine, went to South Bend and assisted in building a Daytona hardtop with the full R4 Super Performance Package.
-This car ended up being the only Studebaker equipped from the factory with the optional 304.5 cubic-inch, dual-quad "R4" engine.
+This car ended up being the only Studebaker equipped from the factory with the optional R4 engine (304 cuin, with two four-barrel {four-choke} carburetors).

 Despite styling changes, innovative models like the Wagonaire, the high-performance R-series engines and Super Performance Packages (inspired by the Avanti) that were developed with the help of "Mr. Indy 500" Andy Granatelli (who headed Studebaker's Paxton Products and STP divisions), sales did not increase.
 By the early autumn of 1963, Studebaker's board of directors acted to slow down the South Bend assembly lines.
 At the start of the model year, the company was building 60 cars per hour.
 By late October 1963, some 2,500 workers were laid off and the line speed was reduced.